astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/07-numpy-fundamentals.md

 Real impact: The wrong memory order can make your code 10x slower for large arrays!
 :::

-:::{admonition} 🔍 Check Your Understanding
+::::{admonition} 🔍 Check Your Understanding
 :class: question

 What's the memory difference between `np.zeros(1000)`, `np.ones(1000)`, and `np.empty(1000)`?
 When would you use each?